martinberlin/cale-idf/README.md

 Hats off to Jean-Marc Zingg that was the first one to make such a great resource supporting so many Eink displays.
 Please note that there are no plans to port this to Arduino-framework.
 This repository was specially made with the purpouse to explore Espressif's own IoT development framework.

 Thanks to all the developers interested to test this.
 Special mentions for @IoTPanic, Spectre and others that pushed me to improve my C++ skills.

+### Sponsoring

+If you like this component and it made your life easier please consider becoming a sponsor where you can donate as little as 2 u$ per month.
+Just click on:
+❤ Sponsor  on the top right

+♢ For cryptocurrency users is also possible to donathe Ethereum:
+0x68cEAB84F33776a7Fac977B2Bdc0D50933344086 (Martin Fasani ETH Wallet address)